Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 I asked my parents and sister to test the site, as well as my mentor and a friend on Slack.

 With my parents / sister, no bugs or issues were encountered.
 My mum attempted to swipe the image slider which suggests that making it responsive would've been a good choice.
 This is difficult to achieve without Javascript.

+My mentor trialed my website, there were no issues beside the GitPages not displaying my images.
+We fixed this during our final mentor session.
+The "Our World" title feature broke the user's expectations a little as it didn't lead to the home page, as per the usual site.
+I chose not to test this as I and my mentor liked the feature, however next time I should try making it more obvious that it leads to an external link.
+We also discussed the callout containing the "NOW" text underlined in red.
+It was a little misleading, as he tried to click on it.
+Again, another possibilty here would be to allow the user to click this and be taken to the donate page or something of that variety.

 ## Deployment